-Project 15206 is an initiative started out of then -Pennsylvania State Senator Jim Ferlo's office with the goal to improve water quality and stormwater management in that area within the 15206 zip code.
+Project 15206 is an initiative started out of then - Pennsylvania State Senator Jim Ferlo's office with the goal to improve water quality and stormwater management in that area within the 15206 zip code.
 Organizers of this effort looked for opportunities to implement GSI to aid in the region's need to reduce CSOs.
-Several GSI
+Several GSI concept projects have been developed that are exploring the implementation of GSI in the East Liberty, Highland Park, Larimer, Lincoln-Lemington-

-Figure 10-58: Morningside Infiltration Trench Rendering
+Figure 4-23: Morningside Infiltration Trench Rendering